Choosing the right provider to help get your freight across the U.S.-Mexico border can be a bit of a high-wire act.

-These carriers are often based in the U.S., and have a partner carrier (or carriers) on the Mexico side of the border where they share trailers (or have interchange agreements with).
+These carriers are often based in the U.S., and have a partner carrier (or carriers) on the Mexico side of the border with whom they share trailers (or have interchange agreements).

-This way, the carrier is able to offer through-trailer service, where the freight stays on the same trailer the entire way.
+Through these relationships, these carriers are able to offer through-trailer service, which means the freight stays on the same trailer the entire way.
 Most of the time, however, there are still multiple drivers involved, unless a carrier is using B-1 drivers.

 In some circumstances, Mexican truckers operate in the U.S. and deliver shipments directly to customers.
 Their drivers, who have B-1 visas, may then pick up a return shipment at a U.S. location for delivery to Mexico.

-Companies that are transporting goods through Mexico can take measures to avoid some of the cross-border risks.
+Companies that are transporting goods through Mexico can take measures to avoid some of the most common cross-border risks.

-One of the best ways to increase security is to work with trusted providers, and one of the easiest ways to make an initial assessment of a carrier is using CTPAT certification.
+One of the best ways to increase security is to work with trusted providers, and one of the easiest ways to initially assess a carrier's trustworthiness is by checking if they have CTPAT certification.